michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-20-string-merging-pstr.markdown

 ---

 > **Update (22 October):**
-> The solution proposed here has some issues that were pointed out in a very constructive [Arduino forum discussion](http://forum.arduino.cc//index.php?topic=194603) on this topic.
+> The solution shown at the end of this page has an issue that was pointed out on the [Arduino forums](http://forum.arduino.cc//index.php?topic=194603).
-> For the time being, please have a look there for the most recent version.
-I'll post a summary of the results once they've settled.
+> The follow-up post, [There's always an edge case](/arduino/2013/10/22/string-merging-pstr-percent-codes/), has an updated version.

 ******

 > **tl;dr:**
 > The `PSTR()` macro wastes flash memory because it doesn't support de-duplication of identical string literals (string merging).
 > At the very bottom of this page you'll find a drop-in replacement of the `PSTR()` macro that doesn't have this limitation.

+******

 (The title is a reference to [this excellent movie](http://en.wikipedia.org/wiki/Idiocracy), specifically [this scene](http://www.youtube.com/watch?v=OpFUrjq8nWE).)